spring-attic/spring-xd-samples/batch-hive/README.md

 should yield a list of 10 Twitter users and their respective follower counts.

+## Removing output directory

+Depending on your cluster setup, the output directory might have been created by another user like `hive`.
+You would need to remove this directory running as that user or with a super user account.
+On a non a non-secured cluster this can be achieved
+with:

+    $ HADOOP_USER_NAME=hive hadoop fs -rm -r /xd/hiveout

 [pom]: https://github.com/spring-projects/spring-xd-samples/blob/master/batch-hive/pom.xml
 [Spring Boot Maven Plugin]: http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html
 [Modules]: http://docs.spring.io/spring-xd/docs/current/reference/html/#modules